Italy's right to try to elect Senate speaker as president, snubbing left | Politics

 It remains to be seen whether the right's confrontational approach will be successful, as it lacks the votes to elect the president on its own and must rely on unaffiliated lawmakers or center-left defectors in the secret ballot.
 Some of these votes many come from the 5-Star Movement, which is the largest group in parliament but is internally divided and difficult for its leader, former premier Giuseppe Conte to control.

 Voting started at 1000 GMT.
-Prime Minister Mario Draghi remains a contender, but his prospects have faded this week, with many lawmakers clearly reluctant to back him, partly because they fear any change to the government could trigger an early election.
+Draghi's prospects for the position of president have faded this week, with many lawmakers reluctant to back him, partly because they fear any change to the government could trigger an early election.

 LACK OF TRUST Enrico Letta, leader of the center-left Democratic Party, said on Friday that the right could no longer be trusted.